acn3to/python-boilerplate/README.md

 ## Quick Setup with Shell Script

-To streamline the setup and testing of your Python project, you can run an automated process using the provided shell script `run_process.sh`.
+To streamline the setup and testing of your Python project, you can run an automated process using the provided shell script `build_project.sh`.
 This script automates the following steps:

 1. **Cloning the Repository (if necessary):**
    - If you haven't already cloned the repository, the script will clone it into a directory named `python-boilerplate` in the current directory.